kappter/kappquiz/README.markdown

    - Choose "Term to Definition," "Definition to Term," or "Mixed" from the dropdown.
 2. **Choose a Vocabulary Set**:
    - Select a set (e.g., "Short Testing Sample") to start the quiz.
-   - The page title updates to reflect the set (e.g., "Short Testing Sample Quiz").
+   - The page title updates (e.g., "Short Testing Sample Quiz").
 3. **Take the Quiz**:
-   - Answer multiple-choice questions.
+   - Answer multiple-choice questions with clear, white-text options in light mode.
-   - A timer displays elapsed time above the progress bar.
+   - View elapsed time via the timer above the progress bar.
-   - Navigate with "Previous" and "Next" buttons.
+   - Navigate using "Previous" and "Next" buttons.
-   - Progress shows current question and score percentage.
+   - Track progress with question count and score percentage.
 4. **View Results**:
    - See final score, percentage, and total time.
-   - Enter your name for the report.
+   - Enter a name for the report.
    - Retake missed terms if ≥4 terms were missed.
 5. **Generate a Report**:
-   - Click "Generate Report" to open a printable report with detailed results and total time.
+   - Click "Generate Report" for a printable summary with score, time, and per-question details.
 6. **Toggle Theme**:
-   - Switch between light and dark modes using the theme selector.
+   - Switch between light and dark modes, with grey dropdown text in dark mode for readability.
+7. **Explore Footer Links**:
+   - Click gold-colored links for more info, portfolio, or custom app inquiries.
-7. **Teacher Mode**:
+8. **Teacher Mode**:
    - Access via `https://kappter.github.io/kappquiz/?mode=teacher` to view preloaded sets.

 ## Tech Stack

 - **HTML5**: Structure and layout.
-- **CSS3**: Styling with school colors and responsive design.
+- **CSS3**: Styling with school colors, responsive design, and accessibility tweaks.
-- **JavaScript**: Core logic, quiz generation, timer, and report creation.
+- **JavaScript**: Quiz logic, timer, dynamic titles, and report generation.
 - **PapaParse**: CSV parsing for vocabulary sets.
 - **Local Storage**: Theme preference persistence.